telerik/winforms-docs/wordsprocessing/concepts/styles.md

               stored in RadFlowDocument.DefaultStyles property has local value, this value is used.

->__*__If a style is of character or paragraph style type it takes into consideration the default style only if it is based on it.
+>note  __*__ If a style is of character or paragraph style type it takes into consideration the default style only if it is based on it.
+>

->tipSome of the style properties always have local value set.
+>tip Some of the style properties always have local value set.
+>

 Corresponding style property of the base style is determined depending on the style type using the following rules: